Perl-Apollo/oshun/README.md

 the MVP.
 However, we're trying to make sure that they can be added later if necessary.
 Currently, there are some significant limitations to them.
 First, if we downgrade checks to warnings or disable them, we can't do that with coercions because the code expects the coerced value.
+Any user-defined check which is built from a coercion would automatically be upgraded to a coercion.

 Second, coercions are action at a distance.
 Thus, if you're trying to debug why a method failed, you might not realize that the method was passed a UUID